mrpintime/blockchain-transactions/README.md

 # Blockchain-transactions
-Live tracking and analysis of millions of transactions. **Program is currently in ‌BETA version**
+Simple live tracking and analysis of millions of transactions. **Program is currently in ‌BETA version**

 ### How it work: